siggraph-s3/s3-website/_programs/conference-apprentice-program.md

 ### Expenses

-A small stipend will be available for conference apprentices to help defray the expenses with attending the 2023 Conference in Los Angeles.
+A small stipend will be available for conference apprentices to help defray the expenses with attending the 2024 Conference in Denver, Colorado.

 ### Mentorship Agreement